PEAK AND OPTIMAL PERFORMANCE BIOFEEDBACK

 3. Athletic performance:

-EMG biofeedback can be used to help athletes learn to activate specific muscle groups more efficiently and effectively, which can improve overall performance and reduce the risk of injury.
+EMG biofeedback can help athletes learn to activate specific muscle groups more efficiently and effectively, improving overall performance and reducing the risk of injury.

 4. Posture improvement: